 Dialectical behavior therapy is a treatment option that medical specialists use to treat a myriad of issues, including addiction, depression, PTSD, and other personality disorders.
 The skills you learn in dialectical behavior therapy help you to tolerate distress and negative emotions.
 You can also improve your ability to regulate your emotions, and be mindful of the moment.
 Additionally, you learn how to communicate with other people.

-Additionally, through dialectical behavior therapy, you learn how to stabilize yourself when things get uncomfortable or stressful.
+Additionally, through the dialectical behavior therapy program in Orange County, CA, you learn how to stabilize yourself when things get uncomfortable or stressful.
 You’re able to ground yourself and maintain your inner peace.

 According to the principles of dialectical behavior therapy, our emotions, thoughts, and behaviors are all interconnected.
 Therefore, once you learn how to stabilize your emotional and thought processes, you will be able to regulate your actions and stay away from drugs or alcohol.